Treatment for scrupulosity & Religious OCD

 • Yes.
 If you have a current Mental Health Treatment Plan from your GP, you may be eligible to receive a Medicare rebate for up to 10 individual psychology sessions per calendar year.
 These rebates help reduce the out-of-pocket cost for each session.
 You’ll need to provide a copy of your referral letter and MHTP prior to your first appointment.

 • Scrupulosity, also known as religious or moral OCD, can affect thoughts, emotions, and behaviours.
 Common symptoms include repetitive confession or reassurance seeking — for example, repeatedly asking clergy, friends, or loved ones if something was sinful or if forgiveness was “enough.”
-You may find yourself praying or repenting excessively, performing rituals to “cancel out” unwanted thoughts, or avoiding activities, people, or media that could trigger guilt or spiritual doubt.
+You may find yourself praying or repenting excessively, performing rituals or doing things repetitively to “cancel out” unwanted thoughts, or avoiding activities, people, or media that could trigger guilt or spiritual doubt.
 Some individuals avoid taking communion, reading certain scriptures, or attending church altogether because of overwhelming anxiety.
 Others experience distress over “impure,” “blasphemous,” or intrusive moral thoughts that feel uncontrollable, even though they contradict their genuine values.

 Emotionally, Scrupulosity is often marked by chronic guilt, shame, fear of divine punishment, or dread of eternal separation from God.
 The constant mental checking and need for certainty can lead to exhaustion, indecision, and a loss of joy in faith practice.
 Many describe feeling spiritually paralysed — aware of their beliefs yet unable to find peace within them.
 Physical symptoms such as muscle tension, fatigue, sleep problems, or difficulty concentrating may also occur due to ongoing anxiety.